VittorioAlbertin/ADAS_Semantic_Segmentation/docs/project_report.md

 ## Abstract

-This project presents a comparative analysis of three distinct semantic segmentation architectures—**U-Net**, **DeepLabV3+**, and **SegFormer**—applied to the **Cityscapes** dataset for Autonomous Driving Assistance Systems (ADAS).
+This project presents a comparative analysis of three distinct semantic segmentation architectures, **U-Net**, **DeepLabV3+**, and **SegFormer**, applied to the **Cityscapes** dataset for Autonomous Driving Assistance Systems (ADAS).
 The study focuses on implementing and optimizing these models under strict hardware constraints (Single 8GB GPU).
 By employing techniques such as Automatic Mixed Precision (AMP), Gradient Accumulation, and Class-Weighted Loss functions, we demonstrate effective training strategies for high-resolution segmentation.
 We evaluate the models based on Mean Intersection over Union (mIoU), considering both global performance and class-specific accuracy to address the severe class imbalance inherent in automotive datasets.

 ---